azizanhaniff/DotNet-Microservices-LJ/README.md

 * To restart a deployment: `kubectl rollout restart deployment platforms-depl`.
 * To get list of namespaces: `kubectl get namespace`.
 * To get list of pods for a namespace: `kubectl get pods --namespace=ingress-nginx`.
+* To get list of storage class: `kubectl get storageclass`.

 ## Part 4 - Starting Our 2nd Service